AWI-ESM/documentation_AWI-CM3/source/how_to.rst

    module load netcdf-fortran/4.5.3-intel-oneapi-mpi-2021.5.0-intel-2021.5.0
    make

 If you build it elsewhere, keep the ``-heap-arrays 64`` that the ``Makefile`` sets and run with ``ulimit -s unlimited``.
-Without both, NetCDF-Fortran is handed compiler generated stack temporaries that overflow and ``nf90_get_var`` segfaults, but only once the mesh reaches a few million nodes, so a small test mesh will not show it to you.
+Without both, ``nf90_get_var`` overflows the stack on compiler generated temporaries, and only once the mesh reaches a few million nodes, so a small test mesh will not show it to you.

-Run
----

-Set the four paths at the top of ``submit.sh``:
+Then set the four paths at the top of ``submit.sh``, the two FESOM2 mesh partition directories and the two OASIS pool directories, and submit it:

 .. code-block:: bash